• Skip to primary navigation

 I highly recommend freshly squeezed grapefruit juice for cocktails – the flavor is just so much better than bottled juices.
 So if you’re able to get your hands on a grapefruit or two, that’s ideal.

-If you can’t, just make sure you use a bottled grapefruit juice that is just 100% grapefruit juice and not a “grapefruit juice cocktail” “or “grapefruit juice drink”.
+If you can't, just make sure you use bottled grapefruit juice that is just 100% grapefruit juice and not a “grapefruit juice cocktail” “or “grapefruit juice drink”.
 That usually means additives like sugars or preservatives, so steer clear.

 I mean, you can, but then it’s not a classic Salty Dog!